 Dax is having her own trials to contend with as Sirella continued to make it clear that she believed there was no place within the House of Martok for someone like Jadzia.
 Dax continued to grit her teeth and endure, telling the story of the Second Dynasty and how one of Sirella’s ancestors was in fact the emperor’s concubine.
 Sirella was less than impressed at that revelation.

-Later, Dax threw her own pre-wedding party, a noisy, debauched event with fire-eaters, drinking and dancing.
+Later, Dax threw her own pre-wedding party, a lively event with fire-eaters, drinking and dancing.
 Sirella arrived, ordering Dax to leave the party and come with her to take the Bre'Nan ritual.
 Jadzia refused, and after a brief scuffle with Sirella, the party continued until the early hours.
 Half-asleep, Dax is angry when Worf asked that she go and apologize to Sirella, and sadly agreed with the matriarch – if Jadzia had such low regard for Klingon tradition, perhaps the wedding was a bad idea.

 Martok tracked down Worf to the Defiant, brooding in his quarters, and tries to convince him to reconsider his decision to cancel the wedding.
 While Worf and Dax were clearly from very different worlds, with vastly different opinions and views on life, they complemented each other perfectly.
 Honor and glory are nothing without someone to share it with.

 Sisko finds Dax in a furious mood, angrily rearranging her quarters.
-She is annoyed that Dax is required to grovel to Sirella, given her long service and her former role as Federation ambassador to the Klingons.
+She is annoyed that she's required to grovel to Sirella, given her long service and her former role as Federation ambassador to the Klingons.
 Sisko reminds her that it was Dax, not Jadzia, who accomplished those things, and urges her to reconsider and apologize.
 Jadzia realizes he is right.

 The ceremony went ahead, as Worf and Dax united and vowed to stand together against all enemies who might oppose them.